 Belief and Art Have a Long and Intricate Bond

-In 2019, research by the Spanish Foundation for Science and Technology debunked previous beliefs that paleolithic art consisted simply of aesthetic and decorative motives.
-Scientists have found that religious beliefs were actually the origins of Paleolithic art.
-“Initially scientists saw this art as the way that the people of the Paleolithic spent their free time, sculpting figurines or decorating their tools,” said E Palacio, author of the study.
+In 2019, research by the Spanish Foundation for Science and Technology debunked previous beliefs that Paleolithic art consisted simply of aesthetic and decorative motives.
+Scientists have found that religious beliefs were actually the origin of Paleolithic art.
+“Initially, scientists saw this art as the way that the people of the Paleolithic spent their free time, sculpting figurines or decorating their tools,” said E Palacio, author of the study.
 However, more recent research aligned their findings with anthropological interpretations.
-Are has, in fact, had a more profound reason for being, even in ancient times.

 Creativity from Past to Present

-Even those who do not believe in organized religion may seek proverbially ‘ask their guardian angel for help’.
-They may also interpret angelic numbers (those which appear repeatedly and seem to be relaying a message) in a way that enlightens them and enables them to take the steps they need to ‘break’ a creative block.
+Even those who do not believe in organised religion may seek proverbially to “ask their guardian angel for help.”
+They may also interpret angelic numbers (those which appear repeatedly and seem to be relaying a message) in a way that enlightens them and enables them to take the steps they need to “break” a creative block.

 Is Creativity a Form of Spiritual Intelligence?

-Art, she says, demands that we be our best and fullest self.
-Art is memory, but also a reminder that we are more than material.
+Art, she says, demands that we be our best and fullest selves.
+Art is memory, but it is also a reminder that we are more than material.
 There is something inside us that seeks to touch the powerful life force that is common to all humanity.
 When we do, we create works that speak to the heart of fellow human beings in a powerful way.

 Spirituality Goes Beyond Talent in the Fine Arts

-Spirituality can boost your creativity in many ways – from inspiring you to create a life-changing work to helping you come out with ideas to improve the lives of people in your community.
-If the new millennium has changed one thing with respect to spirituality, it is in boosting its inclusivity.
+Spirituality can enhance your creativity in a variety of ways, from inspiring you to create life-changing work to assisting you in coming up with ideas to improve the lives of people in your community.
+If the new millennium has changed one thing with respect to spirituality, it is by boosting its inclusivity.
 From belief in angels to expressing one’s deepest beliefs through art, there are so many ways a creator can reach for higher ground.